From Point-and-shoot to Digital slr – and Mirrorless

 I have loved photography since childhood.

-Somewhere around 1980, I was given a Kodak Ektra 100 (or 200) point-and-shoot (or something like that), which took 110 film cartridges, as a birthday present.
-It was small, with a wrist strap, and I took it everywhere.
-However, I was always frustrated by the images I got in those days.
-I didn’t know about composition, or framing of subjects, or what film to use for what conditions.
-And my little Kodak with its flip-down handle had no dials where I could adjust the exposure to get different effects.
+Around 1980, I was given a Kodak Ektra 100 (or 200) point-and-shoot, which used 110 film cartridges.
+It was small and had a wrist strap, as well as a flip-down handle.
+I took it everywhere with me.
+However, I was often frustrated by the images I captured.
+I didn’t know about composition, or framing of subjects, or what film to use in what conditions.
+There were no dials to adjust the exposure to get different effects.

-I sometimes saved up my pocket money to buy a flashbulb attachment that fitted into a little socket ontop of the camera.
-It was a long rectangular thing with 10 bulbs, arranged in a zigzag pattern, that you could use for flash photography.
-Each bulb only fired once – and blindingly so – which meant that you had to choose your moment carefully.
+I saved up my pocket money to buy a flashbulb attachment that fitted into a little socket on top of the camera.
+The ten bulbs were arranged in a zigzag pattern.
+Each bulb only fired once – and blindingly so – so you had to choose your moment carefully.
 It was called a flipflash, because you fired 5 bulbs the one way, and then had to turn it over to fire the other 5 bulbs.
 (Image found here)